google/cadvisor/docs/application_metrics.md

 ```

 cAdvisor will then reach into the container image at runtime, process the config, and start collecting and exposing application metrics.

+Note that cAdvisor specifically looks at the container labels to extract this information.
+In Docker 1.8, containers don't inherit labels
+from their images, and thus you must specify the label at runtime.

 ## API access to application-specific metrics